The Play That Goes Wrong

-Performance Dates are non-negotiable.
+Performance Dates are Non-Negotiable!

 Who can audition?

-What do I prepare for auditions?
+What should I prepare for auditions?

-What do I need to bring?
+What should I bring to audition?

 What roles are available in this show?